The Adult Protection Act protects adults who are at risk of abuse and neglect, and who do not understand or appreciate that risk.

 Violence Prevention East encourages a community approach to violence prevention.

 The Violence Prevention Initiative (VPI) is a multi-departmental government - community partnership.
 This initiative is working to find long term solutions to violence against those most at risk in our society.
 Persons at risk include - women, children, youth, older persons, persons with disabilities, Aboriginal women and children and other people who are vulnerable to violence because of their ethnicity, sexual orientation or economic status.
-The Violence Prevention Initiative is coordinated by the Women's Policy Office.
+The Violence Prevention Initiative is coordinated by the Office for the Status of Women.
 Contact the VPI at firstname.lastname@example.org or (709) 729-5009.

 Burin Peninsula Voice Against Violence (BPVAV) is a non-profit committee made up of individuals from both government and community.
 The committee meets regularly to discuss issues relating to violence on the Burin Peninsula.
 They also encourage community participation in violence prevention.

-The regional coordinating committees of the Violence Prevention Initiative, a provincial government partnership led by the Women's Policy Office, provide leadership at the community level to coordinate services for victims of violence.
+The regional coordinating committees of the Violence Prevention Initiative, a provincial government partnership led by the Office for the Status of Women, provide leadership at the community level to coordinate services for victims of violence.
 CAV provides public awareness and education related to violence prevention for the Western Avalon region.

-The regional coordinating committees of the Violence Prevention Initiative, a provincial government partnership led by the Women's Policy Office, provide leadership at the community level to coordinate services for victims of violence.
+The regional coordinating committees of the Violence Prevention Initiative, a provincial government partnership led by the Office for the Status of Women, provide leadership at the community level to coordinate services for victims of violence.
 REV provides violence prevention to the Gander – New Wes Valley Region through education, public awareness, training, inter-agency programs and initiatives that address issues of violence and abuse.

-The regional coordinating committees of the Violence Prevention Initiative, a provincial government partnership led by the Women's Policy Office, provide leadership at the community level to coordinate services for victims of violence.
+The regional coordinating committees of the Violence Prevention Initiative, a provincial government partnership led by the Office for the Status of Women, provide leadership at the community level to coordinate services for victims of violence.
 Violence Prevention South and Central (formerly known as Central West Committee Against Violence Inc.):

 - provides leadership throughout to reduce violence against vulnerable populations through education, awareness, advocacy and support in our communities.